 Each match pits two teams against each other.
 In Pool Play, the first team that wins 2 out of 3 games wins the match.
-Each team will play each other team in their respective pool once.
+Each team will play each other team in their respective Pool at least once.
 In Bracket Play, the first team to win 3 out of 5 games (or 4 of 7 in the Championship Match) wins the match against an opponent.
 Once a team loses in Bracket Play, they are eliminated from Flipnik.

 Game Play Basics

 · Each team member will have a cup of beer filled up to the designated level in front of them on the table.